eglerean/sulo/README.md

 # SULO
 Code for SULO tool: consistency, internal validity, and Rasch analysis

+# Dependencies

+The code in this repository uses
+- Python: pandas, numpy, os, scipy, seaborn, matplotlib, xlrd, re
+- R: eRm, iarm, wrightmap, ltm

+A modified version of WrightMap is also used.
+It can be downloaded from https://github.com/eglerean/wrightmap .

 # Raw data description

 The data is not included in the repository as it contains personal data that can be linked to an individual.
 Participants were not asked about the permission to share or open these data.
 The data is structures so that for each school, an XLS file was provided including the following columns: